 It's also been shown that the act of recalling a memory can actually change the information that is stored, conflating things that happened during memory recall with things during that actually happened during the original event.
 So in that sense, an infrequently recalled memory might possibly be more accurate than a recent one.

 This may sound strange, right?
 How can a memory become more "distorted" when we recall it more often?
 This is a topic for an entirely different post, to be honest.
 I'm only really just scratching the surface of scientific research on memories here.
 If you want to continue reading about the sciency stuff, I'll list a couple of resources at the bottom of this post!

-Before I end this post, I want to discuss one more method of memorising your life that I haven't discussed yet.
+Before I end this post, I want to discuss one more method of memorizing your life that I haven't discussed yet.

-One of the best tools for memorising your life - besides journaling - is taking photographs.
+One of the best tools for memorizing your life - besides journaling - is taking photographs.

 Nowadays, with smartphones and cloud storage, it is SO easy to just snap a picture of something and to forget about it.
 With services like Google Photos or the iCloud Photo Library, your photos are instantly backed up to the cloud so you may never lose them again.
 I absolutely love it.

 I have made it a habit to make as many photographs as possible.
 It doesn't have to be of anything impressive, I mostly just want to capture the memory.
 If I'm sitting outside on a beautiful day and notice how pretty my surroundings actually are, I usually just snap a quick picture.
 Even if it is not a fantastic picture, I will still have captured the memory so that I may never forget it again.

 I view my photo library (it's HUUUGE) as a different kind of memory journal.
 I like to think that 70-year-old me would be very grateful to have so many memories immortalized.
 I already take pleasure in skipping through my old memories and pictures, so I bet I will like it even more when I'm an old dude in retirement! 😉